Plotting correlated data: Introduction

 \section{Introduction}

+The visualisation of data with uncertainties is non-trivial and is an active field of research (see e.g., \cite{Kamal2021} for an overview).
+The choice of a \enquote{best} visualisation technique can depend on the type of data, as well as the nature of the uncertainties, and the intended audience of the visualisation.
+In this work we will focus on a common task in most quantitative sciences: the plotting of many data points with some measured $y$-values as a function of fixed $x$-values, intended for consumption by other researchers.

-A very common task in data visualization is to plot many data points with some measured y-value as a function of fixed x-values.
-Uncertainties on the y-values are typically presented as vertical error bars that represent either a Frequentist confidence interval or Bayesian credible interval for each data point.
+In these cases, uncertainties on the $y$-values are typically presented as vertical error bars that represent either a Frequentist confidence interval or Bayesian credible interval for each data point.
 Most of the time, these error bars represent a 68\% confidence/credibility level, which leads to the intuition that a model fits the data reasonably well if its prediction lies within the error bars of roughly two thirds of the data points.
 Unfortunately, this and other intuitions no longer work when the uncertainties of the data points are correlated.
-If the error bars only show the square root of diagonal elements of some covariance matrix with non-negligible off-diagonal elements, we simply do not have enough information in the plot to judge whether a drawn model line agrees well with the data or not.
+In those cases, the error bars only show the square root of the diagonal elements of the covariance matrix.
+If the covariance has non-negligible off-diagonal elements, we simply do not have enough information in the plot to judge whether a drawn model line agrees well with the data or not.

 An example of this is shown in \autoref{fig:diag}.
 The models M1 and M2 both stay within the error bars of the data points, so they both seem compatible with the data.
 M2 is closer to the central value of the data points for all three points, so it looks like it should have even better compatibility with the data than M1.
 But when calculating the actual squared Mahalanobis distances (M-distance, commonly called \enquote{the chi-squared}) between the models and the data using the data covariance, it is clear that model M2 is a much worse description of the data than M1.
 This is of course due to the correlations in the data uncertainties, which are not shown in the plot.